pablodecm/phd_thesis/src/103_chapter_3.md

 amounts to matching set elements (typically based on a $\Delta R$ distance criteria, see [Section @sec:exp_geom]) and the comparison of their reconstructed and generated attributes.

+The fact that both reconstructed and latent spaces have a variable-size set structure, greatly complicates the application of inference and learning techniques directly based on
+$\boldsymbol{y}_\textrm{reco}^\textrm{set}$, because they often can only deal with a fixed-size vector of real numbers $\mathbb{R}^b$.
+Similarly to what is done for event selection, often the elements in the set of reconstructed objects in an event are reduced by imposing a given condition based on their attributes (e.g. type, isolation or momenta).
+There exist naive ways to embed a set such as $\boldsymbol{y}_\textrm{reco}^\textrm{set}$ as a fixed-size vector $\mathbb{R}^b$, such as taking the relevant attributes of the first $n_\textrm{sel}$ objects according to an specific ordering convention after a given *object selection* and possibly padding with a zeros or alternative number the elements that do not exist for a given event.
+Some of the newer machine learning techniques that will be presented in [Chapter @sec:machine_learning] can deal with variable-size input, such as sequences, sets or graphs inputs, by *embedding* them in vector representations internally, which provides new ways to deal with the mentioned representational issue.

 #### Summary Statistics {#sec:summary_statistic}

+The selected subset of the reconstructed objects
+$\boldsymbol{y}_\textrm{sel}^\textrm{set}$ or a fixed-size representation of them is often still too high-dimensional to be considered directly for inference.

 #### Synthetic Likelihood {#sec:synthetic_likelihood}